croz-ltd/nrich/nrich-logging/README.md

 Logs exception with optional auxiliary data at compact verbosity level and logging level resolved from message source.

 - `void logInternalExceptionAtFullVerbosityLevel(Exception exception, Map<String, ?> exceptionAuxiliaryData)`

+Logs exception with optional auxiliary data at selected verbosity level and logging level.
+If value of loggingLevel or loggingVerbosityLevel is null they are resolved from from configuration.

+- `void logInternalException(Exception exception, LoggingLevel loggingLevel, LoggingVerbosityLevel loggingVerbosityLevel, Map<String, ?> exceptionAuxiliaryData);`

 Logs exception with optional auxiliary data at full verbosity level and logging level resolved from message source.